t-walker/typescript-learning/README.md

 - There are no language services for `any` types because TypeScript has no addtitional context about them
 - `any` hides any typing you've done in upstream declarations
 - `any` undermines confidence in the type system because mistakes are left to be caught at runtime
+- `any` silences the type checker
+- `any` silences the TypeScript language service